This is the 25th year of the environmental lecture series at Ashland University!

 The Environmental Lecture Series was established at Ashland University after the Environmental Science program was implemented in 1991-92.
 The lecture series was designed to support the Environmental Science program by allowing students, faculty and members of North Central Ohio communities to interact with leaders in environmental science and policy.
 Over the years, the lecture series has generated significant campus and community involvement and support.
 Recent lectures are archived for viewing on this webpage.

 Current support for the lecture series is provided by a grant from the Lubrizol Foundation and additional support from Ashland University.
 Past series have been supported by AU and grants from the GTE Foundation and the Fran and Warren Rupp Foundation.

 All lectures will be at 7:30 p.m.
-They are now held in the Ronk Lecture Hall of the Schar College of Education [unless otherwise noted in schedule below].
+They are held in the Ronk Lecture Hall of the Schar College of Education.
 They are free and open to the public.

 2015-2016: In Our Own Backyard

 The goal of the series this year will be to explore examples of local natural history and ecology and make connections to issues, questions, and plans for the future.
 There might be a message about land-use priorities for sustaining what we have, insights about special habitats, or highlights about the less common species that do well in our part of Ohio.
 Here, we define "local” as Ashland and Richland Counties in particular, and north-central Ohio in general.
 This part of Ohio represents a unique intersection of geological and biological histories, so our landscape and the wildlife that live here are quite rich.
 This year's environmental lecture series includes aquatic and terrestrial examples that offer different perspectives on what makes our own backyard so special.